 Elon Musk says he's willing to buy Twitter after all

-Elon Musk now wants to go through with his original offer to buy Twitter for the previously agreed upon price.
+Elon Musk now wants to go through with his original offer to buy Twitter for the previously agreed upon price, a source close to the deal tells NPR.

-The legal team for the billionaire Tesla CEO sent a letter to Twitter Monday, which could put an end to the knock-down, drag-out legal fight over the merger that he tried to abandon in July.
+The billionaire Tesla CEO sent a letter to Twitter Monday night, the person said, which could put an end to the knock-down, drag-out legal fight over the merger that he tried to abandon in July.

-The news, first reported by Bloomberg, sent shares of the struggling social media company soaring before the Nasdaq halted trading for a few hours.
-Twitter stock rose 22% after trading resumed.
+The news, first reported by Bloomberg, sent shares of the struggling social media company soaring 13% before the Nasdaq halted trading.

-Musk agreed in April to buy Twitter for $54.20 per share, or about $44 billion, but then tried to back out of the deal after the company's value sank, along with other tech stocks and the broader market.
+Musk had agreed to buy Twitter for $54.20 per share, or about $44 billion, in May, but then tried to back out of the deal after the company's value sank, along with other tech stocks and the broader market.

 Twitter sued to force Musk to abide by the deal.
 A trial is scheduled to begin in less than two weeks.
 It's now up to the company to accept Musk's renewed offer or force the billionaire to go to court in an effort to seal the deal.